This guide is meant to help document how rustc – the Rust compiler – works, as well as to help new contributors get involved in rustc development.

 - Contributing to

-rustc: Contains information that should be useful no matter how you are contributing, about procedures for contribution, stabilizing features, etc.
+rustc: Contains information that should be useful no matter how you are contributing, about procedures for contribution, using git and Github, stabilizing features, etc.

 - High-Level Compiler Architecture: Discusses the high-level architecture of the compiler and stages of the compile process.